Aquaman And The Lost Kingdom closes chapter on the DC Extended Universe. So what went wrong?

 What happened?
 Why is Warner Bros – the movie studio which owns DC Comics as a subsidiary – wiping the slate clean on stories and characters developed in 16 superhero films, released across a decade?

-The DCEU is the name given to such works that include characters like Batman, Superman, Wonder Woman and Aquaman.
+The DCEU encompasses works that include characters like Batman, Superman, Wonder Woman and Aquaman.
 It was an attempt by Warner Bros to create an interconnected web of stories.

 Studio heads were looking to create a new MCU, or Marvel Cinematic Universe, the franchise that contains The Avengers, Guardians Of The Galaxy and other Marvel characters.